 - News, weather and road information is posted daily by CBC News Sudbury Daystarter.

-- The Weather Network posts detailed short term weather reports for Sudbury and surrounding area.
+- The Weather Network posts detailed short term weather reports for Sudbury and the surrounding area.

 - The local DriveTest office is located at 782 Lasalle Boulevard.